The landlord’s essential guide to periodic property inspections

 - The adjudicator decided that the evidence was persuasive and the tenant was responsible for causing the damage and for costs towards both cleaning and replacement of the carpet

 - The combined total of the costs for cleaning and replacement were £562.
-The adjudicator found it reasonable to award 75 per cent to the landlord taking into account reasonable wear and tear
+The adjudicator found it reasonable to award 75 per cent to the landlord, taking into account reasonable wear and tear

 - In relation to the cleaning, a comparison of the check-in and check-out reports satisfied the adjudicator that the property required cleaning throughout and that should include any additional cost to cover removing the pet smell

 The landlord was claiming the cost of a full professional deep clean.
-However, as the property was not cleaned to a professional standard when the tenant moved in a small deduction (25 per cent) was made from the amount claimed, and an appropriate award made.
+However as the property was not cleaned to a professional standard when the tenant moved in a small deduction (25 per cent) was made from the amount claimed, and an appropriate award made.

-- Mid-term inspections are a great way of making sure the property is being looked after and recording anything out of the ordinary which can, if necessary, be followed up
+- Mid-term inspections are a great way of making sure the property is being looked after and recording anything out of the ordinary which can, if necessary, be followed up and is good evidence for any negotiation at the end of the tenancy

 - A contractor working in the property may see things that are not detailed in the mid-term inspection and may be able to confirm any suspicions, such as a pet in the property without permission